ShamanthJoshi123/ShamanthJoshi123/README.md

 - 👋 Hi, I’m @ShamanthJoshi123
 - 👀 Interested in Web Development
 - 🌱 I’m currently learning DSA with Java
-- 💞️ Looking to collaborate on Full Stack Projects
+- ⚡ Looking to collaborate on Full Stack Projects💞️
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love gaming and music
+- 💞️ Likes: I love gaming and music

 <!---
 ShamanthJoshi123/ShamanthJoshi123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.